Brazil's anti-spying Internet push could backfire, industry says

 "Things cannot remain as they were," he said.
 "We need a political answer against a political act that violated our sovereignty."

-(Reporting by Esteban Israel and Alonso Soto; editing by Brian Winter, Kieran Murray, Philip Barbara and Jackie Frank)
+(Reporting by Esteban Israel and Alonso Soto, Editing by Brian Winter, Kieran Murray and Philip Barbara)